EDUCBA Logo

 VBA MOD Example 1-3

-Once done, run the complete code by using F5 key or clicking on the play button as shown below.
-We will see the output of 12 Mod 5 as 2 which is the remainder obtained after dividing 12 by 5.
+Once done, run the complete code using the F5 key or click the play button as shown below.
+We will see the output of 12 Mod 5 as 2, which is the remainder obtained after dividing 12 by 5.

 VBA MOD Example 1-4